rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 @smallfigure("Shift Register Circuit",assets/Shift-Register-Circuit.eps,0.85)

- 2. Implement the serial protocol needed to write to shift registers, and display some pattern that changes over time.
+ 2. Implement the serial protocol needed to write to shift registers, and display a pattern where one LED turns on at a time, moving back and forth across the back of LEDs.

- 4. Use interrupts to detect the state of a button connected to GPIO and switch between two patterns when it is pressed. .
+ 3. Use interrupts to detect the state of a button connected to GPIO and switch between two patterns when it is pressed.

- 5. Use fast switching to make the LEDs glow at different brightnesses while displaying some pattern, and having some interrupt based button interaction.
+ 4. Use fast switching to make the LEDs glow at different brightnesses while displaying some pattern, and having some interrupt based button interaction.

- 6. **Bonus:** Chain up two more shift registers, and use 8 RGB LEDs to display 3 distinct patterns, one in each color channel. ^[The shift register data sheet has a diagram showing how to chain them for more storage.]
+ 5. **Bonus:** Chain up two more shift registers, and use 8 RGB LEDs to display 3 distinct patterns, one in each color channel. ^[The shift register data sheet has a diagram showing how to chain them for more storage.]

-@>
-[^WhyTransistor]: The shift register in this circuit can channel only 10mA of
-                  current, and if you connected them directly to the LEDs you'd get a glow that's barely visible.
-The transistors act as simple current amplifiers so that you can have brighter LEDs.
-<@

 [Read_Schem]: https://learn.sparkfun.com/tutorials/how-to-read-a-schematic
     'How to read a schematic'